 The Independent Advisory Group on Emerging Technologies in Policing is seeking written views to aid its work in scoping the possible issues arising from emerging technological developments in policing.
-You can send in your views by filling out the form at the bottom of this page and emailing it to firstname.lastname@example.org.
+You can send in your views by filling out the form linked from this page and emailing it to email@example.com.

 The group is due to report to the Cabinet Secretary for Justice in Spring 2022 on whether the current legal or ethical frameworks need to be updated in order to ensure Police Scotland’s use of emerging technologies in relation to operational policing are compatible with human rights and other applicable legislation and best practice; and to provide specific recommendations or concrete products to address any identified issues.